hnbarr/javascript-workbook/03week/README.md

 4. how to win the game, and what that looks like.

-5. and finally how to mut it all together!
+5. and finally how to put it all together!

 This was a fun assisngment and I really enjoy playing it in my terminal.